 Procurement - further information on how we buy goods and services, Procurement Strategy, SPIs and Procurement Capability Assesment.

 Sustainable Development - further information on Energy consumption can be found in the indicator section of the Infrastructure Directorate Plan.
 Also see Waste Services for recycling and Housing News for more information.

 Equalities and diversity - further information including Equality Impact Assessments and the latest 2015 Equality Mainstreaming Report.

 SPI2 - Service Themes

-Benefits administration - further information on revenues and benefits performance, see their service plan 14/15 which includes some performance information from 2009 to date.
+Benefits administration - further information on revenues and benefits performance, including their service plan.

 Community care - further information on our care services performance.